Changing Expectations: Customer Attitudes Towards Shipping Speeds

 Shipping Speed Matters

-Consumers are notoriously impatient.
+Customer attitudes shipping speeds are critical and consumers are notoriously impatient.
 If they’ve ordered something from you, they don’t want to wait very long before it’s in their hands.
 If you can’t deliver what they want within the timeframe that they want it, they’ll go to another supplier who can meet their needs.

 Free Guide: Top Order Fulfillment KPI Indicators